mikepsinn/think-bynumbers-jekyll/_posts/2016-08-01-iran-terrorism-history.md

       </p>

       <p dir="ltr" style="text-align: justify;">
-           If Iran is truly as wicked hardcore as Americans claim, they should have a history with a serious mutha f***in&#8217; body count.
-However, when you examine Iran&#8217;s history, it becomes painfully obvious that Iran, in fact, has a p***y for ballz.
-Despite the incendiary rhetoric of its leaders, Iran, when comparing their body count to that of the United States, just be lookin&#8217; like some candy-ass bitchez.
+           If Iran is truly as wicked hardcore as Americans claim, they should have a history with a serious mutha f***in' body count.
+However, when you examine Iran's history, it becomes painfully obvious that Iran, in fact, has a p***y for ballz.
+Despite the incendiary rhetoric of its leaders, Iran, when comparing their body count to that of the United States, just be lookin' like some candy-ass bitchez.
       </p>

       <p>
         Conversely, a serious examination of American historical interaction with Iran reveals the US actually possesses grenades for balls that will indeed get your mouf blowed up when you suck them.
-Let&#8217;s look at the numbers.</td> </tr> </tbody> </table>
+Let's look at the numbers.</td> </tr> </tbody> </table>

         <h2 style="text-align: justify;">
           <strong>IRAN VERSUS THE US:  </strong>Will the real HARD CORE gangstas please stand up?